tkupek/avalanche-report/README.md

 # avalanche-forecast
-Avalance Forecast is a Action for the Google Assistant that gets the latest data from the Avalanche Warning Services Tyrol - South Tyrol - Trentino.
+Avalance Forecast is an Action / Skill for the Google Assistant and Alexa that gets the latest data from the Avalanche Warning Services Tyrol - South Tyrol - Trentino.

 ## project description
 [https://tkupek.eu/avalanche-forecast/](https://tkupek.eu/avalanche-forecast/)

 ## possible improvements
-- possible bug if regions are different in the afternoon
 - search for zip code
 - forecast for current device location, https://developers.google.com/actions/reference/rest/Shared.Types/Location
 - refactor avalancheReportAPI to use async functions